Paramiru/Paramiru/README.md

 ## Hello 👋🏼

 My name is Pablo Miró and I come from Valencia, Spain.
-I am currently a 4th year student at the University of Edinburgh where I am doing a BSc (Hons) Computer Science & Physics.
+I am currently a 4th year student at the University of Edinburgh where I do a BSc (Hons) Computer Science & Physics.

 ## Work experience